 The application or its appendix must include the project’s implementation plan, the project’s budget and the applicant’s financial situation.
 The project grant application must be delivered to the student union by the last working day of the month preceding the procession of the applications.
 The applications delivered by that time must be processed by the 15th of that month.
 Applications delivered after the project’s realisation are not processed.

-Associations who were granted the project grant must submit a final report no later than three months after the project has ended.
-If the project continues over the turn of the year, a temporary report must be submitted by the end of the year.
+Associations that were awarded the project grant must submit a final report no later than three months after the project has ended.
+If the project continues over the turn of the year, an interim report must be submitted by the end of the year.
 The final report is max.
 2 pages long, and it must include the realised budget of the project and an account of the project.
-A possible temporary report must include the realised revenues and expenses, possible changes in the budget and the project leaders’ in charge after the turn of the year.
+An interim report must include the realised revenues and expenses, possible changes in the budget and the project leaders in charge after the turn of the year.

 The project must deviate from regular activity, it must be non-recurring, and it must have a clear starting and ending time.
 The project cannot have surplus.